Updated: July 2019

 We recommend using Simple CSS plugin to safely add customized code to your CSS.
 It won’t be overwritten by theme or core updates.

-But we don’t use child themes on new sites any more.
+We don’t use child themes on new sites any more.

-On the horizon looms the Gutenberg WordPress version.
+On the horizon looms the Gutenberg WordPress changes.
 We’ll get nuked again.
 But there are workarounds as stopgaps to get us into safe territory and through the learning curves.
 Gutenberg has already proved and predicted not being compliant with over 8,000 plugins in the WordPress plugin directory.
 Is there a published list?
 No.

 Are paid plugins better for Gutenberg compatibility?
 No. 15 percent of those are predicted by Gutenberg developers to fail.